ReFILE: Online T1 adjustment requests for EFILE service providers

 - Your client initially filed their tax return online.

-- You are not using ReFILE for discounting.
+- You are not discounting on the ReFILE submission.

 - is amending an election or wants to make an election (for example, Form T2057, Election on disposition of property by a taxpayer to a taxable Canadian corporation)